kumathy/leaflet-demo/Overview.md

 ## Reflection

-### influence in learning JavaScript
+### Influence in learning JavaScript

-This experience has definately improve my understanding of JavaScript, as well as helping me familiarize with html and css styling as well.
+This experience has definately improve my understanding of JavaScript, as well as helping me familiarize with HTML and CSS styling as well.
 It is very important in web development to be able to use these 3 tools well and I feel that I've gained a lot of valuable experience for them with this project.

 ### Overall experience